RosaMalandrino/LocalVoids/_pages/Method.md

 # The Manticore dataset

-To characterize the voids in our Local Neighborhood, we use the <tt>Manticore-Local</tt> posterior realizations of the large-scale structure, a set of constrained N-body simulations initialized to be consistent with the galaxy positions identified in the 2M++ data compilation ([Lavaux & Hudson, 2011](https://academic.oup.com/mnras/article/416/4/2840/975884){:target="_blank"}).
+To characterize the voids in our Local Neighborhood, we use the <tt>Manticore-Local</tt> posterior realizations of the large-scale structure ([McAlpine et al., 2025](https://academic.oup.com/mnras/article/540/1/716/8128029?login=false){:target="_blank"}), a set of constrained N-body simulations initialized to be consistent with the galaxy positions identified in the 2M++ data compilation ([Lavaux & Hudson, 2011](https://academic.oup.com/mnras/article/416/4/2840/975884){:target="_blank"}).
-Produced in the Bayesian framework of the <tt>BORG</tt> algorithm ([Jasche & Wandelt 2013](https://academic.oup.com/mnras/article/432/2/894/1020272){:target="_blank"}), they represent 50 independent samples of the posterior distribution of the large-scale structure and allow us to carry out a complete statistical analysis of the voids.
+Produced in the Bayesian framework of the <tt>BORG</tt> algorithm ([Jasche & Wandelt, 2013](https://academic.oup.com/mnras/article/432/2/894/1020272){:target="_blank"}), they represent 50 independent samples of the posterior distribution of the large-scale structure and allow us to carry out a complete statistical analysis of the voids.
-A full description of the simulations can be found in [McAlpine et al. (2025)](https://academic.oup.com/mnras/article/540/1/716/8128029?login=false){:target="_blank"}, and in the dedicated [Manticore website](https://cosmictwin.org){:target="_blank"}.
+A full description of the simulations can be found in [McAlpine et al. (2025)](https://academic.oup.com/mnras/article/540/1/716/8128029?login=false){:target="_blank"}, and in the dedicated [Manticore](https://cosmictwin.org){:target="_blank"} website.

 On the left we show the galaxy positions used for the inference, and on the right the corresponding set of 50 independent posterior realizations of halo distributions at present day.
-Stable structure can be recognized inside the dashed circle, corresponding to a $\approx 250 \, \text{Mpc}$ radius, i.e. the region where we observe galaxies.
-As there is no information to constrain the large-scale structure in the exterior part of the box, the density field is randomly distributed.
+Stable structure can be recognized inside the dashed circle, corresponding to a $\approx 250 \, \text{Mpc}$ radius, i.e. the region where we have observations of galaxies.
+As there is no information to constrain the large-scale structure in the exterior part of the box, the density field is randomly distributed in this region.

 | ![image-center](../assets/images/galaxies_noAxes.png){: style="height:480px" .align-left} |<span style="font-size: 50px"> 🠊 </span> | <br> ![image-center](../assets/gifs/mcmc_field_full_box.gif){: style="height:550px" .align-right}